-Business integrity is a fundamental principle and top objective for the Group.
-We established the Employee Handbook and Code of Integrity to foster an ethical corporate culture inside the Group and to provide guidelines for how our staff should behave as an equitable, ethical, and transparent business partner.
-We take a zero-tolerance approach to all forms of bribery, fraud, extortion, and money laundering.
-To remain objective in our business, employees are not permitted to solicit or receive any gifts, rewards, or improper advantages from anybody.
-Orientation on internal anti-corruption would be organised for every new employee.
-All staff are required to sign the Code of Integrity to declare their commitment to preserving high standards of business ethics.
-All requirements are also expanded to encompass our suppliers and business partners.
-Violating the Code of Integrity will be subject to disciplinary actions or even penalties imposed by relevant local authorities.
+Upholding the highest standards of business integrity is at top priority for our Group.
+We have established the Employee Handbook and Code of Integrity to foster an ethical culture and provided clear guidelines for staff behaviour as a responsible business partner.
+We have a zero-tolerance approach for all forms of bribery, fraud, money laundering and other improper acts.
+To ensure objectivity, employees may not solicit or accept any gifts, rewards, or improper favours from others.
+New employees will receive training on internal anti-corruption.
+All employees must sign the Code of Integrity to declare their commitment to upholding high ethical standards.
+These requirements are also applied to our suppliers and business partners.
+Non-compliance will be subject to disciplinary actions or even legal consequences.

-The Group has developed a Whistleblowing System with defined reporting channels and protocols for employees to report suspicious cases.
-Employees are encouraged to report any questionable incidents internally to a supervisor of the competent department.
-Workers who are found to have committed business misconduct face contract termination and we reserve the right to take legal action.
-The identity of whistleblowers and other information on reported incidents will remain confidential to the best of our ability.
+To further strengthen integrity across our operation, the Group has implemented a Whistleblowing System with defined reporting channels and protocols for reporting suspicious cases confidentially.
+Employees are encouraged to internally disclose any questionable incidents to a supervisor of the relevant department.
+Individual who are found responsible for business misconduct face consequences according to our policies, which may include contract termination.
+We also reserve the right to pursue appropriate legal action if necessary.
+We aim to maintain anonymity, the identity of whistleblowers and details on reported incidents will remain confidential to the best of our capabilities.

-In FY2022, the Group was not aware of any material non-compliance with laws and regulations relating to bribery, extortion, fraud, and money laundering, including but not limited to the "Anti-Money Laundering Law" and the "Criminal Law" of the PRC and the "Prevention of Bribery Ordinance" of Hong Kong.
-There was no legal case regarding corrupt practices brought against the Group or our employees.
+In FY2023, we were not subject to any non-compliance with laws and regulations relating to bribery, extortion, fraud, and money laundering, including but not limited to the Anti-money Laundering Law and the Criminal Law of the PRC and the Prevention of Bribery Ordinance of Hong Kong.
+There was no legal case regarding corrupt practices brought against the Group or our employees, as we continuously aim to strengthen governance and compliance.